-Notwithstanding, a contingency is in place for the unlikely event of an overflow from the wet weather storage tank caused by extreme wet weather conditions (over 9 days).
+Notwithstanding, a contingency is in place for the unlikely event that an overflow from the wet weather storage tank could occur from extreme wet weather conditions (over 9 days).
 In this event an appropriately licensed tanker removal contractor will collect and dispose of treated effluent and dispose at a Council STP such as Moranbah or Clermont.